-[Editor’s note: This story was previously published in August 2018.
-It has since been updated and republished.]
+[Editor’s note: “7 Best Quantum Computing Stocks Trading Today” was previously published in March 2019.
+It has since been updated to include the most relevant information available.]

 Quantum computing applies the laws of quantum mechanics to process information.
 As people do not see quantum processes in their day-to-day lives, this technology can be difficult for non-scientists to understand.
 This also makes finding the best quantum computing stocks difficult for investors.